-Table 14 summarizes transitions between health states in the model, derived from pooled rates.
-All transitions not explicitly mentioned in the table but found in Figure 3 (i.e., osseointegrated prosthesis and reimplant) are calculated as the complement of the sum of the other branch probability, which is calculated by subtracting the probability found in Table 14 from the value 1.00.
+Table 17 summarizes transitions between health states in the model, derived from pooled rates.
+All transitions not explicitly mentioned in the table but found in Figure 3 (i.e., osseointegrated prosthesis and reimplant) are calculated as the complement of the sum of the other branch probability, which is calculated by subtracting the probability found in Table 17 from the value 1.00.

-Table 14: Model Health State Transitions ----------- ------- -------- ------- -------------
+Table 17: Model Health State Transitions ----------- ------- -------- ------- -------------

-Model Parameters Probability of Outcome Distribution Reference Implant extraction 0.01848 Beta ~ (22, 1312) Hagberg, 2018 27 ; Branemark et al, 2014 10 ; Tilander et al, 2010 29 ; Tilander et al, 2017 28 ; Al Muderis et al, 2016 30 ; Al Muderis et al, 2016 32 Permanent implant extraction (person returns to using socket) 0.6880 Fixed ^a Hagberg, 2018 27 ; Branemark et al, 2014 10 ; Tilander et al, 2010 29 ; Tilander et al, 2017 28 ; Al Muderis et al, 2016 30 ; Juhnke et al, 2015 6 ; Al Muderis et al, 2016 32

-^aDue to a lack of data, measures of variability could not be estimated around the point estimate.
+Model Parameters Probability of Outcome Distribution Reference Implant extraction 0.01848 Beta ~ (22, 1312) Hagberg, 2018 ; Branemark et al, 2014 ; Tilander et al, 2010 ; Tilander et al, 2017 ; Al Muderis et al, 2016 ; Al Muderis et al, 2016 Permanent implant extraction (person returns to using socket) 0.6880 Fixed a Hagberg, 2018 ; Branemark et al, 2014 ; Tilander et al, 2010 ; Tilander et al, 2017 ; Al Muderis et al, 2016 ; Juhnke et al, 2015 ; Al Muderis et al, 2016 aDue to a lack of data, measures of variability could not be estimated around the point estimate.

-Table 15 contains the rates from multiple sources for complications in both cohorts.
+Table 18 contains the rates from multiple sources for complications in both cohorts.
 Due to a lack of data, we could not derive the risk of fractures for patients with an uncomfortable socket, but we included fractures in the model as they were expected to have a greater cost in the osseointegration cohort compared with the socket cohort.
 Given this potentially conservative estimate for osseointegrated prosthetic implants, we conducted a sensitivity analysis that excluded fractures from the model in the event the risk of fracture is similar between cohorts and the incremental cost difference for treatment is marginal.
 Treatment pathways for deep infections involved either IV antibiotics alone, IV antibiotics and debridement (with variations in whether the debridement was conducted as inpatient or day surgery).
 Unfortunately, the rates found in the literature did not differentiate between these pathways, so the model conservatively assumed that patients received IV antibiotics and debridement in an inpatient setting.
 We tested this assumption in scenario analyses, where we assumed that IV antibiotics were administered in a home-care setting.
 Given the lack of data on complications for users of conventional socket prostheses, specifically in a population with nonvascular amputations, only stump revisions were included as a complication for the socket cohort.

-Model Parameter Probability of Outcome Distribution Reference Osseointegration cohort Superficial infection 0.2261 Beta ~ (133, 442) Hagberg, 2018 27 ; Branemark et al, 2014 10 ; Tilander et al, 2010 29 ; Al Muderis et al, 2016 30 ; Al Muderis et al, 2016 32 Deep infection 0.03303 Beta ~ (41, 1293) Hagberg, 2018 27 ; Branemark et al, 2014 10 ; Tilander et al, 2010 29 ; Tilander et al, 2017 28 ; Al Muderis et al, 2016 30 ; Al Muderis et al, 2016 32 Soft-tissue refashioning 0.1865 Beta ~ (55, 206) Al Muderis et al, 2016 30 ; Al Muderis et al, 2016 32 Fracture 0.02762 Beta ~ (12, 446) Hagberg, 2018 27 ; Branemark et al, 2014 10 ; Al Muderis et al, 2016 30 ; Al Muderis et al, 2016 32 Socket cohort Stump revision 0.02608 Fixed ^a Hansson et al, 2018 46
+Model Parameter Probability of Outcome Distribution Reference Osseointegration cohort Superficial infection 0.2261 Beta ~ (133, 442) Hagberg, 2018 ; Branemark et al, 2014 ; Tilander et al, 2010 ; Al Muderis et al, 2016 ; Al Muderis et al, 2016 Deep infection 0.03303 Beta ~ (41, 1293) Hagberg, 2018 ; Branemark et al, 2014 ; Tilander et al, 2010 ; Tilander et al, 2017 ; Al Muderis et al, 2016 ; Al Muderis et al, 2016 Soft-tissue refashioning 0.1865 Beta ~ (55, 206) Al Muderis et al, 2016 ; Al Muderis et al, 2016 Fracture 0.02762 Beta ~ (12, 446) Hagberg, 2018 ; Branemark et al, 2014 ; Al Muderis et al, 2016 ; Al Muderis et al, 2016 Socket cohort Stump revision 0.02608 Fixed a Hansson et al, 201845 aDue to a lack of data, measures of variability could not be estimated around the point estimate.

-Table 15: Rate of Complication Occurrence
+Table 18: Rate of Complication Occurrence